forthstate/ES-PIC/README.md

-# ES-PIC_1D
+# ES-PIC
-An ElectroStatic Particle-in-Cell(PIC) simulation program
+A collection of simple ElectroStatic Particle-in-Cell simulations.